lorenzo-rovigatti/comp_bio_notes/introduction.md

 SET x = N
 DEFINE S as an empty list

-WHILE y is larger than 0
+WHILE x is larger than 0
    FIND a coin c in C for which table[x] = table[x - c] + 1
    ADD c to S
    SET x to x - c